fisayoafolayan/kiln/README.md

 Turn your database schema into a complete Go HTTP API - models, validation, handlers, routing, and OpenAPI.

-The generated code uses [bob](https://github.com/stephenafamo/bob) (a query builder) for database access.
-There is no runtime dependency on kiln - you can remove kiln after generation and continue using the code as a normal Go project.

 ```sql
 CREATE TABLE users (
   id    UUID PRIMARY KEY DEFAULT gen_random_uuid(),